-Investigations of the Alternative Lengthening of Telomeres (ALT) in Cancer Cells: Unlimited proliferation is one of several crucial hallmarks of cancer cells.
+Investigations of the alternative lengthening of telomeres (ALT) in cancer cells: Unlimited proliferation is one of several crucial hallmarks of cancer cells.
 In order to ensure immortalization, cancer cells need to avoid apoptosis due to aging.
 Therefore, the telomere shortening during every cell cycle has to be counteracted by active lengthening of the telomeres.
 Telomeres are repetitive DNA sequences at the ends of linear chromosomes and function as a protective cap to shelter them from degradation and ambiguous DNA-repair mechanisms.
 In most cancer types telomerase, a reverse transcriptase is activated which progressively extends the telomeres.
 However in up to 15% of all cancer types a telomerase-independent, so-called alternative lengthening of telomeres (ALT) pathway has been detected.
-ALT is characterized by heterogeneous telomere length, accumulation of extrachromosomal repeats (ECTRs), telomeric sister chromatid exchanges (T-SCEs) and colocalizations of promyelocytic leukemia (PML) nuclear bodies and telomeres (ALT-associated PML bodies (APBs)).
+ALT is characterized by heterogeneous telomere length, accumulation of extrachromosomal repeats (ECTRs), telomeric sister chromatid exchanges (T-SCEs) and colocalizations of promyelocytic leukemia (PML) nuclear bodies and telomeres (ALT-associated PML nuclear bodies (APBs)).
 A mechanism including DNA repair is assumed, but the actual mechanism still remains indistinct.

 In order to investigate whether the formation of APBs is sufficient for the development of an ALT phenotype the effect of artificially induced formation of APBs on telomere length and heterogeneity will be analyzed by C-circle assay and our automated screening platform.
 This will eventually lead to follow-up experiments regarding the influence of telomere-associated factors and the recruitment of DNA damage response proteins.

-Another focus of my PhD thesis is the Development of the TelNet database.
-TelNet is a manually curated database that provides a comprehensive compilation of human and yeast genes that are involved in telomere biology.
+Another focus of my PhD thesis is the development of the TelNet database.
+TelNet is a manually curated database that provides a comprehensive compilation of human and budding yeast genes that are involved in telomere biology.

-11/2011 - 05/2012 Diploma thesis "Surface functionalization of gold nanoparticles with peptoidic transporters." in the group of Prof. Dr. S. Bräse, Department of Organic Chemistry, Karlsruhe Institute of Technology
+11/2011 - 05/2012 Diploma thesis "Surface functionalization of gold nanoparticles with peptoidic transporters." under the supervision of Prof. Dr. Stefan Bräse, Department of Organic Chemistry, Karlsruhe Institute of Technology

 08/2009 Internship project "Material comparisons of cocaine samples by GC / FID" and optimization of a method for use as part of a SOP at the Forensic Institute at the State Criminal Investigation Department Stuttgart